Regional cooperation: the search for chemistry among individuals, exchange of ideas and optimism

 Genc Permeti, a professor at the Tirana Academy of Arts, also addressed systemic problems that hamper better networking in the region.
 He emphasized that the regional exchange at the faculties was difficult and described the problem with the example of the faculties where he works, where the teaching is held in Albanian, and it is impossible for students who do not speak Albanian to participate in the exchange.

-Professor Sesic added that one of the problems facing the region, seen as an obstacle to cultural cooperation, is the fact that culture identifies with language and that language is considered a pillar of national identity.
+Professor Šešić added that one of the problems facing the region, seen as an obstacle to cultural cooperation, is the fact that culture identifies with language and that language is considered a pillar of national identity.
 She praised the Declaration on a Common Language, to which she is a signatory, which is a step towards the integration of regions and regional cultures.

-Milica Pekic spoke about the importance of developing an international fund that could foster regional cooperation, due to the fact that such cooperation is financially demanding.
-She added that independent initiatives and non-governmental organizations face the problem of independence in their work, since regional cooperation grants are often not well designed and developed and do not respond to the needs of the region.
+Milica Pekić spoke about the importance of developing an international fund that could foster regional cooperation, due to the fact that such cooperation is financially demanding.
+She added that independent initiatives and non-governmental organizations face the problem of independence in their work since regional cooperation grants are often not well-designed and developed and do not respond to the needs of the region.
 Therefore, it is necessary to develop a regional independent fund where people using the resources themselves will design donation programs, and these donations will more closely meet the real needs of professionals.

 She also touched on the topic of the patience that is important in the development of regional co-operation and that is necessary to bring about changes in cultural work, and cited as an example that organizations in Croatia have been lobbying for 7 years to launch a fund for alternative initiatives.

 “We are always waiting for someone else to take the initiative, and now is the right time to do something on our own, to address topics such as entrepreneurship and fundraising models.
-We need more knowledge in these areas, as well as creativity, to come up with new ways to raise money and strengthen cooperation, ”Vladimir said.
+We need more knowledge in these areas, as well as creativity, to come up with new ways to raise money and strengthen the cooperation”, Vladimir said.

 Photographs: Igor Kokar